tc39/proposal-observable/ObservableEventTarget.md

 })
 ```

 Note that the `receiveError` member of the `OnOptions` object is set to true.
-Therefore if the Image receives an `"error"` Event, the Event is passed to the `error`  method of each of the Observable's Observers.
+Therefore if the Image receives an `"error"` Event, the Event is passed to the `error`  method of each of the `Observable`'s `Observer`s.
 This too results in unsubscription from all of the Image's underlying events.

 ### The  `OnOptions` `handler` member

 The `handler` callback function is invoked on the event object prior to the event being dispatched to the Observable's Observers.
 The handler gives developers the ability execute stateful operations on the Event object (ex. `preventDefault`, `stopPropagation`),  within the same tick on the event loop as the event is received.

-In the example below event composition is used build a drag method for a button to allow it button to be absolutely positioned in an online WYSWYG editor.
-Note that the `handler` member of the `OnOptions` object is set to a function which prevents the default action of the browser from occurring.
-This ensures that the button does not appear to be pressed when it is being dragged around the design surface.
+In the example below, event composition is used build a drag method for a button to allow it to be absolutely positioned in an online WYSWYG editor.
+Note that the `handler` member of the `OnOptions` object is set to a function which prevents the host browser from initiating its default action.
+This ensures that the button does not appear pressed when it is being dragged around the design surface.

 ```js
 import "_" from "lodash-for-observable";